gishwinantony/data-processor/README.md

     python3 main.py
     ```

-7. Open your browser and go to `http://localhost:8080` to access the application.
+7. Open your browser and go to `http://localhost:8080/data/?well=34059242540000` to access the application and execute API

 ## Acknowledgements